TL;DR: This is a story about what might happen if one takes life hacks, GTD, and IFTTT a bit too far.

 But, she didn’t need distraction, and if her Dad could hear anything she wanted it to be her own voice.
 So, she spent hours talking to him.
 She talked about his granddaughter, who’d just started college the month before.
 She groused about her ex-husband, who’d decided to go on vacation with his new wife, rather than show up for the going away party.

-It had been almost a week since he’d triggered a medical alert, and the paramedics had found him slumped over his desk at home.
+It had been almost a week since her Dad had triggered a medical alert.
+The paramedics had found him slumped over his desk at home.
 He was stable, albeit in a coma.
 The doctors had yet to work out exactly what had happened to him.

 Having nowhere better to be, she came to her Dad’s room every day.
 She telecommuted most days from the corner chair.
 She spent evenings talking until the nurses kicked her out at the end of visiting hours.
 Then, she went back to her empty house, collapsed into bed, got up, and did it all again.